swimit/swim-academy/bridges/http/README.md

   * Writing appropriate `Services`, `Lanes`, and a `Plane` to ensure that the above SWIM `commands` have valid endpoints

 Our using of polling is an *implementation*, not at a *restriction*.
 An external process could equivalently push data directly to the SWIM Server via SWIM-Client or websockets.

+While it may be tempting to place the poll logic inside the SWIM `Services` themselves, we **strongly recommend you do not do this** -- at least not trivially.
+Like disk reads, trivial HTTP calls are blocking in Java; a `Lane` or `Service` callback that includes such a call cannot complete until the call ends, which delays other callbacks within the same `Service` instance.

 # Source Walkthrough